cytomining/DeepProfiler-handbook/_sources/docs/08-process.md

 2. Calculate the precision metrics: `Average precision` and `Precision @ top 1%`.
 3. Calculate the recall metrics: `Recall` and `Average Recall at top 10%` (a different cut-off was used on purpose).
 4. Calculate mean Average Precision, and area under interpolated Precision-Recall curve and plot it.
 5. Save results to the `.csv` table and `pickle` (contains Python dictionary and can be loaded with Python).

+## 8.1.3 Visualize profiles

+The visualizations can be done with `02-profiles-visualizations.ipynb` Jupyter notebook.
+The input is path to well-level profiles `INPUT_PROFILES`.

 # 8.2 Aggregating and evaluating profiles with Pycytominer